CS-Hamburg/.github/profile/README.md

 ## Getting Started

-If you're interested in collaborating with us or exploring our projects, you can [contact us](mailto:request@cs.hamburg) us if you have any questions, partnership inquiries, or want to learn more about CS Hamburg.
+If you're interested in collaborating with us or exploring our projects, you can [contact us](mailto:request@cs.hamburg) if you have any questions, partnership inquiries, or want to learn more about CS Hamburg.

 ## Join Our Team